Iranian folk music: Introduction

 Folkloric items, such as folk-tales, riddles, songs, and everyday-life narratives, were collected through the discovery and translation of the Avesta, that is a collection of ancient Iranian religious texts.
 In classical Iran, minstrels (gōsān; huniyāgar) had a prominent role in the society.
 They performed for their audiences at royal courts and in public theaters.
 Ancient Greek historian Plutarch, in his Life of Crassus (32.3), reports that they praised their national heroes and ridiculed their Roman rivals.
 Likewise, Strabo's Geographica reports that the Parthian youth were taught songs about "the deeds both of the gods and of the noblest men".

 The modal concepts in Iranian folk music are linked to those of the country's classical music.
 Many of Iran's folk songs have the potential of being adapted into major or minor tonalities, and Iranian singers of both classical and folk music may improvise the lyric and the melody within the appropriate musical mode.
 Experiments and influences from Iran's folk music have been incorporated into the musical appearance of tasnif, that is a type of vocal composition in Iranian classical music.
 Composers of the late 19th and early 20th centuries used the folk music of their native countries as a source of inspiration for their compositions.
 Iranian folk songs were incorporated into musical compositions that were produced within the parameters of classical Iranian modes, combined with western musical harmonies.
 Elements deriving from Iran's folk and classical music have been combined and used also in the pop music.

 Iranian folk music is categorized in various themes, and includes historical, social, religious, and nostalgic contexts.
 There are folk songs that apply to particular occasions, such as weddings and harvests, as well as lullabies, children's songs, and riddles.
 The poetic meter of do-beyti ("two-couplet"), often sung in the Iranian vocal mode of āvāz-e dašti, is closely associated with Iranian folk tunes.

-Ruhowzi, a musical comedy in Iran's traditional theater, involves loose paraphrases of stories from Iranian folklore and classical literature that are already known to the audience.
+Ru howzi, a musical comedy in Iran's traditional theater, involves loose paraphrases of stories from Iranian folklore and classical literature that are already known to the audience.
 The stories contain funny remarks that are improvised and indicate social and cultural concepts.
-Traditionally, ruhowzi was performed on stages made of boards that were covered with rugs and were put on a small pool (howz) in the courtyard.
+Traditionally, ru howzi was performed on stages made of boards that were covered with rugs and were put on a small pool (howz) in the courtyard.

 Musical instruments of various sorts are used in Iran's traditional music, some of which belong to specific groups.
 Three types of instruments are common to all parts of the country, namely sorna (karnay, zurna), ney (flute), and a doubleheader drum called dohol.